hphelion/documentation/devplatform/helion/admin/console/app-store.html.md

 The Sample Applications interface exposes multiple "stores" which specify the available applications.
-These stores are sourced from definition files specified in the main [*Settings*](/als/v1/admin/console/#settings) page of the Management Console or set using [*kato config*](/als/v1/admin/reference/kato-ref/#kato-command-ref-config).
+These stores are sourced from definition files specified in the main [Settings](/als/v1/admin/console/#settings) page of the Management Console or set using [kato config](/als/v1/admin/reference/kato-ref/#kato-command-ref-config).

 ### Sample Applications Definition File {#app-store-definition}

-[*YAML*](/als/v1/user/reference/glossary/#term-yaml) files describe the settings for each set of apps, including the container and a link to the source  repository for each app.
+[YAML](/als/v1/user/reference/glossary/#term-yaml) files describe the settings for each set of apps, including the container and a link to the source  repository for each app.
 For example:

     store: